 (Or, if using Tailwind, you configure it to map bg-control-primary

-to var(--color-control-primary)
+var(--color-control-primary)

 Bonus Level: Contextual Variations